robhagemans/pcbasic/README.md

 | `SYSTEM`              | exits PC-BASIC immediately, discarding any unsaved program    |

 Use one of the key combinations `Ctrl+Break`, `Ctrl+Scroll Lock`, `Ctrl+C` or `F12+B`
-to interrupt a running program and return to direct mode.
+to interrupt a running program.

 #### Program location ####